Gendarme in New York

-Gendarme in New York (Le Gendarme à New York) is a 1965 sequel to the French comedy film The Troops of St. Tropez.
+Gendarme in New York (Le Gendarme à New York) is a 1965 sequel to the French comedy film The Troops of St. Tropez and part of the Gendarme series.
 It stars Louis de Funès as the gendarme along with Michel Galabru, Christian Marin, Guy Grosso and Michel Modo.

 Plot

 The gendarmes of St. Tropez are invited to New York City to a law enforcement conference.
 They are supposed to travel alone without spouses or children but Cruchot's daughter Nicole wants to go to New York as it may be her only chance.
 Cruchot forbids her to go because disobeying an order may hurt his career.
 As Cruchot travels to Le Havre by plane and train, Nicole gets a ride from her friend and sneaks on board SS France and travels to America as a stowaway.
 During the journey Cruchot sees her hiding among the lifeboats but his captain convinces him that he is imagining things.

 When the ship arrives at New York, Nicole is caught by an immigrations officer.
 She has no passport, visa or money so the immigrations officer decides to deliver her to the French embassy.
 Nicole is saved by a newspaper reporter who plans on running a cycle of romantic articles about a French orphan girl and her dreams.
 He houses her in a YWCA hotel and takes her to a live TV show where she sings live.
 During her stay she meets an Italian gendarme who already tried to win her over while on the ship.
 The Italian takes her to his relatives soon after Cruchot who has seen her performance on TV chases her out of the YWCA hotel and gets arrested.